Denouement: Definition and Examples of the Literary Term

 That is the question of the denouement, a literary term that means more than just “the end.”

 This article is all about denouement.
-In it, we will talk about the origin and definition of the literary term, give examples, and talk about where it fits in your writing.
+In it, we will talk about the origin and definition of the literary term, give examples, and talk about where it fits in your writing and story structure.

 Definition of Denouement